Edric2412/Smartphones/README.md

 ## 🖼️ Visualizations

-Includes 6 analytical visualizations (e.g., best battery, lowest price) and 1 interface image showcasing the Streamlit app.
+Includes 6 analytical visualizations for max and min analytics for performance, battery capacity, and price

 ---